Tina Resch: Alleged poltergeist case

 The Resch poltergeist turned out to be so elusive that no one ever actually saw a single object even start to move of its own accord.
 This included the newspaper photographer, who found that if he watched an object, it stubbornly refused to budge.
 So he would hold up his camera and look away...
 One of the photos obtained in this way was distributed by the Associated Press and touted widely as proof of the reality of the phenomenon.
 Examined closely, the photographic evidence in this case strongly suggested that Tina was faking the occurrences by simply throwing the phone and other "flying" objects when no one was looking.
-Randi's careful analysis of the other photos, many unpublished, of Tina and her flying phone strengthen the conclusion that she was faking.
+Randi's careful analysis of the other photos, many unpublished, of Tina and her flying phone strengthened the conclusion that she was faking.
 The editor of The Columbus Dispatch, Luke Feck, embarrassed by the revelation that he and his paper were taken in by so obvious a fake, refused Randi permission to print the photos he had given him earlier, in an apparent attempt to suppress the evidence of Tina's trickery and the newspaper's credulity."

-In a later incident, a visiting television crew inadvertently left a video camera on, which caught footage of Tina deliberately knocking over a table lamp, then screaming as if in fright, an event that had previously been ascribed to the poltergeist.
-When confronted with the videotape, Tina claimed she had done it to get the reporters to leave.
+In a later incident, a visiting television crew inadvertently left a video camera on, which caught footage of Resch deliberately knocking over a table lamp, then screaming as if in fright, an event that had previously been ascribed to the poltergeist.
+When confronted with the videotape, she claimed she had done it so the reporters would leave.
 Randi characterized the situation as a hoax by an adolescent girl seeking attention, saying, "examination of available material indicates that fraudulent means or perfectly explainable methods have been employed to provide the media with sensational details about an otherwise trivial matter."
 Randi examined a roll of photos taken by press photographers and said that they showed the girl's foot hooked beneath a sofa that had purportedly moved by itself, and that the glass in a picture frame that allegedly shattered on its own while in her hands was already broken before she ever picked it up.
 His conclusion of the case, as he reported in Skeptical Inquirer, Spring 1985, was as follows: